K-Phos No. 2

 Phosphorus is a naturally occurring substance that is important in every cell in the body.
 The majority of phosphorus in the body is found in the bones.
 The potassium and sodium salt forms of phosphorus are called phosphates.

-Potassium phosphate and sodium phosphate is a combination medicine used to make the the urine more acid to help prevent kidney stones.
+K-Phos No. 2 is a combination medicine used to make the urine more acid to help prevent kidney stones.

 severe kidney disease; or